eraofchaos/eraofchaos.github.io/units/Orc.md

 ---
 title: "Orc"
 permalink: /units/Orc/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Orc.
+Orc Units.
+Orc Commander.
 Era of Chaos No one knows where Orcs hide their axes and they seem to have endless axes to throw."
 unitID: 403
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Orc"
 toc: true